 Prevalence is unknown.
 More than 90 cases (37 families) are known, but not all cases have been reported in the literature.

 MTS is caused by either a mutation in the TIMM8A gene (located to Xq22) or by a CGS at Xq22, resulting in a deafness-dystonia peptide 1 (DDP1) deficiency.
-If the CGS includes the Bruton agammaglobulinemia tyrosine kinase (BTK) gene, recurrent infections secondary to this X-linked agammaglobulinemia (XLA) are present.
+If the CGS includes the Bruton agammaglobulinemia tyrosine kinase (BTK) gene, recurrent infections secondary to this X-linked agammaglobulinemia (XLA; see this term) are present.

 A combination of hearing impairment and recurrent infections due to XLA in a male patient should elicit sequencing of the TIMM8A gene.
 Neuroimaging is employed to verify the presence of cerebral atrophy.
 In cases of suspected CGS; testing for XLA is possible.

 Differential diagnosis includes MELAS syndrome; mitochondrial DNA depletion syndrome (encephalomyopathic form with methylmalonic aciduria); Arts syndrome; X-linked spinocerebellar ataxia type 3 and 4; McLeod neuroacanthocytosis syndrome; Usher syndrome type 1 and 2; Wolfram syndrome; autosomal recessive nonsyndromic sensorineural deafness type DFNB; Pendred syndrome; and other forms of dystonia or rarely Friedreich ataxia (see these terms).

 Prenatal diagnosis may be proposed to affected couples or parents for further pregnancies.

 MTS is transmitted in an X-linked recessive manner.
 Genetic counseling should be provided to affected families.